What Temperature is Too Cold for Baby Chickens?

 Will Chicks Die Without a Heat Lamp?

 Yes, chicks can quickly die if they lack a heat lamp in their coop.
-Chicks aren’t handy like adult chickens.
+Chicks aren’t hardy like adult chickens.
 They are pretty fragile after hatching and hence require a heat lamp to keep them warm, mainly in winter.

 A heat lamp will consistently keep the temperature in your coop within the ideal temperature range.
 Typically, a heat lamp makes it easier to raise new baby chickens, particularly within the first few weeks after hatching since your chicks require warmth at that time.